 DIVISIONS

-The unit assists APD officers on the ground in patrol and support missions during the day and night.
-Additionally, a crew is on-call and available to respond to incidents on a twenty-four hour basis.
+The Austin Police Department Air Support Unit assists APD officers on the ground in patrol and support missions during the day and night.
+Additionally, a crew is on call and available to respond to incidents on a 24-hour basis.

 The Austin Police Department’s Animal Cruelty Unit has both an enforcement and investigative branch.
-The primary mission of the Animal Cruelty Unit is to investigate allegations and reports of cruelty, neglect, and illegal exploitation of domestic, feral, and wild animals within the jurisdictional boundaries of Austin.
+The primary mission of the Animal Cruelty Unit is to investigate allegations and reports of cruelty, neglect and illegal exploitation of domestic, feral and wild animals within the jurisdictional boundaries of Austin.

 Austin Police Department's Auto Theft Unit has specialized programs designed to reduce vehicle crimes through ATIP, a proactive program to investigate, identify, arrest, and charge criminals.